 had risen but little during the day but was beginning to rise more rapidly about 4 or 5 o clock.
 When we got up a little before 7 the next (sat 23rd) morning there was the highest flood we had ever seen.
 Not a scrap of the posts and rails along the pathway . . . was to be seen and the water was still rising.

-Having left the house at 9 AM, with friends to attend a confirmation, she returns home and notes how “within half an hour of our return, about 10.30 or 11 am . . . we were beginning to move our books to upstairs.
+Having left the house at 9:00 a.m. with friends to attend a confirmation, she returns home and notes how “within half an hour of our return, about 10.30 or 11 am . . . we were beginning to move our books to upstairs.
 The water at the same time began to trickle through the wall at the back of the bank just opposite the servants’ hall window.”
 The flood threat didn’t stop the usual domestic routines:

 at one o clock we went to dinner and while at dinner saw the water trickling down the grand walk in front of the window having forged through the bank and wall.
 We got the carpets in the sitting room up and the furniture piled and at 2.30 Mary, Lucy and Rhoda with their nurse started for Tuxford in the carriage.

-By marking the progress of the flood in this way, Nevile uses the house and its environs as a flood monitor, but home life in the home space goes on, dinner is consumed, even if preparations are made to save carpets, books and to move the children elsewhere to safety.
+By marking the progress of the flood in this way, Nevile uses the house and its environs as a flood monitor, but home life in the home space goes on, dinner is consumed, even if preparations are made to save carpets and books and to move the children elsewhere to safety.
 The family’s servants were allowed to leave the house if they wanted to, but “imprisoned” by the rising flood waters outside, they set to work “to boil one piece and roast another piece of beef and these had been cooking all the evening.”
 There is a mundane practicality to the activities set against the drama of what is unfolding outside.
-The threat of the flood reinforces home-making activities.
+The threat of the flood reinforces homemaking activities.

-By the evening, despite the fact that “the water now was trickling truly through the bank and wall and there was a pool on the lawn,” Maria noted that:
+By the evening, despite the fact that “the water now was trickling truly through the bank and wall and there was a pool on the lawn,” Maria noted that

 we shut the shutters and had tea in the day nursery and sat there very cosily listening to the trickling of the water which kept increasing and from time to time looking out on the bank and watching the lanterns of the men who were working on it.

-Maria Nevile here draws attention the everyday domesticity, a resistance almost to the threat that the flood waters pose.
-The flood waters are imposing on the home space and the home starts to become a hybrid space, as the water seeps in, yet there is an impressive, persistent constancy to domestic routine.
-The family inside the house are given reassurance by men working on the flood bank outside that “they were so far masters of the water which had not overtopped the bank” so the family retire to bed, albeit having moved bedrooms from the ground to the first floor.
-The response to the flood seems to be coordinated, managed and even manageable, a function perhaps of the fact that Maria had lived through the floods of 1852 and explains as much in her account:
+Maria Nevile here draws attention to the everyday domesticity, a resistance almost to the threat that the flood waters pose.
+The flood waters are imposing on the home space, and the home starts to become a hybrid space as the water seeps in, yet there is an impressive, persistent constancy to domestic routine.
+The family inside the house are given reassurance by men working on the flood bank outside that “they were so far masters of the water which had not overtopped the bank,” so the family retires to bed, albeit having moved bedrooms from the ground floor to the first.
+The response to the flood seems to be coordinated, managed, and even manageable, a function perhaps of the fact that Maria had lived through the floods of 1852 and explains as much in her account:

 About 12.30 . . . a roar succeeded by a rush of water the bank having broken just opposite the bathroom window near the spot where the water had first begun to trickle through and within a few yards of the place where it broke in 1852.